enso-org/enso-archive/doc/types/design/types.md

 contain arbitrary Enso expressions.
 The type-checking of such signatures is discussed further in the section on [dependency](#dependency-and-enso).

+#### Scoping in Type Ascription
+Enso intends to support some form of mutual scoping between the left and right sides of the type ascription operator.
+This introduces some complexity into the typechecker but brings some significant benefits.

+- It is common in dependently-typed languages for the signature to balloon significantly as you add more constraints to your program.
+- To this end, Enso wants to support a sharing of scopes between the top-level scope of the type signature's right-hand-side, and the top-level scope of the signature's left hand side.
+- This will allow users to move complexity _out_ of the type signature and into the body of the expression, aiding code clarity.
+- It does, however, introduce some significant complexity around recursive bindings in groups, and the desugaring needs to depend on combinations of `>>=` and `fix`.

 ### Projections
 In order to work efficiently with typesets, we need the ability to seamlessly access and modify (immutably) their properties.
 In the context of our type